EnguangShi/Laughing-Void/src/content/blog/updating-object-state-immutably.md

 ### 2. Example: Copying and Updating an Object

-To immutably update an object, use the spread operator (`...`) to create a deep copy (different memory location) of the object before modifying it:
+To immutably update an object, use the spread operator (`...`) to create a shallow copy of the object before modifying it:

 ```jsx
 // Correct approach: Create a new object with the spread operator